-- Create signi cant economic impact as a high-grade family destination for both the tourist and domestic markets to complement existing attractions in the area
+- Provide a high-grade family destination for both the tourist and domestic markets to complement existing attractions;

-- Generate increased footfall (there are over 200,000 visitors to Edinburgh Museum of Childhood per year), enhancing local businesses and retail outlets using existing excellent transport links
+- Generate footfall (there are over 200,000 visitors to Edinburgh’s Museum of Childhood per year), enhancing local businesses and retail outlets;

-- Offer a unique support to national, social and educational policies a ecting children and childhood development through the revised Curriculum and the National Children’s Strategy
+- offer a unique support to national, social and educational policies affecting children and childhood development through the Primary Curriculum and the National Children’s Strategy;

 - Offer broader research opportunities, artistic residencies and an extensive outreach programme linking to local and national organisations through creative collaborations and partnerships.